NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/ses_versions.md

 ## Attributes Reference

+* `versions` - A List of SES Version.

+### Search Engine Service Version Reference
+`versions` are also exported with the following attributes, when there are relevant: Each element supports the following:

 * `id` - The Code of SES Version
 * `name` - SES version name
 * `type` - SES version type